SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Experiments

 \subsection{Attack Performance Comparison with GCG}

-Here we compare our SECA algorithm with GCG in terms of ASR@$K$ with $K=30$ and constraint violations; we found the experimental conclusion remains the same for different values of $K$ (e.g., $K=1, 10,$ or $30$).
+Here we compare our SECA algorithm with GCG in terms of ASR@$K$ with $K=30$ and semantic errors; we found the experimental conclusion remains the same for different values of $K$ (e.g., $K=1, 10,$ or $30$).
 Please see Appendix~\S\ref{app:raw_data} for ASR@30/10/1 results of SECA and raw prompts.

 \myparagraph{ASR} \autoref{tab:summary_avg_results} shows SECA has much higher ASR@30 than raw prompts and GCG, demonstrating its superior ability to elicit hallucinations.
-To understand why GCG has even lower ASR@30 than the raw prompts, we note that GCG initializes the original prompt $\bm{x}_0$ by appending a gibberish suffix, which would typically decrease the objective value (that is the likelihood of generating the target token).
+To understand why GCG has even lower ASR@30 than the raw prompts, we note that GCG initializes the original prompt $\bm{x}_0$ by appending a gibberish suffix, which would typically decrease the objective value (that is the probability of generating the target token).
 In fact, the decrease is so large that the subsequent optimization steps of GCG, despite being very costly, are unable to improve the objective back to the original level.
 This is very different from our SECA approach, which increases the objective value monotonically by design and efficiently; see \autoref{fig:asr_mmlu_subjects} (middle) and \autoref{fig:obj_vs_iter}.

-\myparagraph{Constraint Violations} \autoref{tab:summary_avg_results} furthermore shows that SECA has as minimal constraint violations as the original prompt.
+\myparagraph{Semantic Errors} \autoref{tab:summary_avg_results} furthermore shows that SECA has as minimal SEE and SCE as the original prompt.
 In sharp contrast, GCG tends to generate incoherent and gibberish prompts.
-Overall, the experiment in \autoref{tab:summary_avg_results} corroborates our design purpose of SECA, which aims to generate semantically equivalent and coherent, yet adversarial, prompts.
+Overall, the experiment in \autoref{tab:summary_avg_results} corroborates our design purpose of SECA, which aims to generate semantically equivalent and coherent yet adversarial prompts.